 Sciatic Nerve Pain During Pregnancy: Causes and Treatment

-The sciatic nerve is the largest nerve in the body, providing sensory and motor function to the lower extremities.
-This nerve provides sensation to the back of the thigh, lower part of the leg and the sole of the foot.
+The sciatic nerve is the largest nerve in the body, providing a sensory and motor function to the lower extremities.
+This nerve provides sensation to the back of the thigh, the lower part of the leg and the sole of the foot.

 Sciatic nerve pain is a periodic severe pain that occurs throughout your legs.

 The sciatic nerve runs under your uterus to your legs.
 The cause of sciatic nerve pain is thought to be associated with pressure on the nerve caused by the developing baby.

 The simplest remedy is to lie on your side, opposite of the pain.
 This may help relieve the pressure on the nerve.
 Avoid heavy lifting and minimize standing for long periods of time.

 If you experience pressure while standing, try elevating one foot and resting it on something.
 Swimming may also ease discomfort.

 You may experience relief by applying heat or cold to the troubled area.
 Your healthcare provider may recommend acetaminophen to relieve the pain.